fzubeil-bdal/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 #### Processing IMS Data (PASEF)

 The FBMN supports Ion Mobility Spectrometry (IMS) Data acquired in data-dependent acquisition mode using Parallel Accumulation-Serial Fragmentation (PASEF) and processed with MetaboScape (ver.
 5.0 or later).
 Process the IMS data following the MetaboScape documentation and do *Export to GNPS format* as indicated above.
-The cross collission section values and other annotations can be subsequently mapped in Cytoscape.
+The  collission cross section (CCS) values and other annotations can be subsequently mapped in Cytoscape.

 See a representative [FBMN job](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=0d89db67b0974939a91cb7d5bfe87072) made from PASEF data (timsTOF Pro) processed with MetaboScape (ver.
 5.0).
 The data files are available on the following MassIVE deposition ([MSV000084402](https://gnps.ucsd.edu/ProteoSAFe/result.jsp?task=36fea50f5e7b4a049d336f28c5884ff9&view=advanced_view))